 Strolling around the traditional district, wearing a Kimono, will be a memorable experience for you.
 Are you looking for the best places to go in Asakusa?
 Have a look at our 1-day itinerary below.

 Kyoto is the old capital of Japan located in the Kansai region.
 Along with Tokyo and Osaka, it is visited by many foreign tourists as an impressive destination with a number of historical spots.
-Over the centuries, some wars and battles took place in the area, but the city was largely saved from destruction of the WOII, and nowadays still countless temples, shrines and other historically valuable structures survive in the city today.
-People living in Kyoto still preserve a traditional lifestyle, and some people, especially those who are dedicated to traditional jobs, wear Kimono on a regular basis.
+Over the centuries, a number of wars and battles took place in the area, but the city was largely spared from the destruction of WWII.
+Nowadays you can still appreciate countless temples, shrines and other historically valuable structures that have survived the test of time.
+A lot of people living in Kyoto still take pride in a traditional lifestyle, and some people, especially those who are dedicated to traditional jobs, wear Kimono on a regular basis.

 For the best pictures we recommend renting a Kimono or Yukata near the Gion district, known for its beautiful alleys and tradition buildings.
 From Gion you can also walk to the famous Kiyomizu-dera temple in about 15 minutes.